Top 10 Guru alternatives for knowledge management in 2026

 With so many options, how do you pick the right one?
 It really comes down to what you're trying to accomplish.

-If you’re building a central wiki from scratch: Your main goal is to create a brand new, highly organized library for formal documents.
-In that case, tools like Document360 or Confluence are your best bet.
-Just be ready to roll up your sleeves for the migration project.
+• If you're building a central wiki from scratch: Your main goal is to create a brand new, highly organized library for formal documents.
+In that case, tools like Document360 or Stonly are your best bet.
+Stonly is a strong choice for support-heavy teams that need interactive, guided content rather than flat articles.

-If you want to automate workflows and skip the migration: Your goal is to make your team more efficient right now, without tearing up your existing toolset.
+• If you want to automate workflows and skip the migration: Your goal is to make your team more efficient right now, without tearing up your existing toolset.
 An AI automation layer like eesel AI is the modern approach.
-It uses the knowledge you already have to automate support, making it the most direct path to seeing a return for your customer service and IT teams.
+It works seamlessly within ecosystems like Confluence or Freshdesk to use the knowledge you already have to automate support, making it the most direct path to seeing a return for your customer service and IT teams.

 Choosing Guru alternatives means moving beyond search to automation